 Embrace offers Pet Wellness Rewards, which is their version of a pet wellness plan.
 They offer reimbursement at $250, $450 and $650 per year, and they recommend that you start with the higher plan for puppies and then work your way down.

 You will get reimbursed for a variety of items, ranging from wellness exams and vaccinations to chiropractic care and Reiki.
-Embrace also reimburses for some unique things like training and massage therapy.
+Microchipping, grooming, medicated shampoos, teeth cleaning and prescription diet food are some of the everyday necessities that some pets have that are considered reimbursable expenses under Embrace Wellness Rewards.
+Embrace also reimburses for some unique things like training (obedience and behavioral) and massage therapy.

 Pets Best Wellness Plans